assist-project/so-many-fuzzers-artifact/INSTALL.md

 -----------------
 ```

-## Get Started
+## Getting Started

 The experiments consist of launching a fuzzing campaign for each fuzzer and vulnerability with and without sanitizers.

-Let us first see a small example to check that everything is working well and depict next the commands to reproduce the paper's results.
+Let us first see a small example to check that everything is working well.

-**Example**: we launch _symcc_ for _uip-overflow_ vulnerability with a timeout of _10_ minutes (we suggest to also allow 2 minutes for the validation).
+**Example**: Let us launch _symcc_ for the _uip-overflow_ vulnerability with a timeout of _10_ minutes (we suggest to also allow 2 minutes for the validation).

 Running the following commands will launch the campaign:
 ```sh